 I don’t need a rest day

 The problem with having multiple chronic illnesses is that a lot of our downtime is dictated by chronic pain.
 Fibromyalgia, psoriatic arthritis, and endometriosis dictate when I am active or when I can leave the house.

-There are times when they make me feel like I have no control of the time in between.
+There are times when they make me feel like I have no control over the time in between.

-It is like all eyes were on me and that unless I was completely unable to leave my bed, I would be judged for not pushing myself to catch up on everything that I had fallen behind on.
+It was like all eyes were on me, and unless I was completely unable to leave my bed, I would be judged for not pushing myself to catch up on everything that I had fallen behind on.

 The bad part about that way of thinking was that I wasn’t showing any love or consideration for myself.
-My life became a fulltime punishment.
-If I was in bed, I was being punished by my chronic illnesses.
+My life became a full-time punishment.
+If I was in bed, I was being punished for being chronically ill.

 If I was able to get out of bed, I was punished for the time when I couldn’t get out.
 Over time I became bitter towards not only my family but friends, acquaintances, and pretty much anybody who was alive.

 Change of mind

-A day of planned rest may not always rejuvenate me physically, but it sure does wonder for my mental state.
-Rest days allow me to clear my head, to breathe, to remember that I will be of no use if I continue to run myself into the ground.
+A day of planned rest may not always rejuvenate me physically, but it sure does wonders for my mental state.
+Rest days allow me to clear my head, breathe, and remember that I will be of no use if I continue to run myself into the ground.

 A funny thing happened after I began allowing myself to enjoy life.
 I fell in love with living again.
 I will always be chronically ill.
 Yes, my chronic pain has been well managed for the past two years and continues to be, but there are no guarantees that this will always be the case.